owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 ## massiv & massiv-io

-The [massiv]() package is an array library that uses function composition to accomplish a sort of fusion.
+The [massiv](http://hackage.haskell.org/package/massiv) package is an array library that uses function composition to accomplish a sort of fusion.
 It's used to do parallel pixel comparison in the video classifier.
-A huge thanks to [Alexey](), the author and maintainer of massiv, for helping me implement the first version!
+A huge thanks to [Alexey Kuleshevich](https://github.com/lehins), the author and maintainer of massiv, for helping me implement the first version!

 ## Pipes

-The [Pipes]() library is used extensively in Komposition:
+The [Pipes](http://hackage.haskell.org/package/pipes) library is used extensively in Komposition:

-- The streaming video reader from [ffmpeg-light]() is wrapped in a `Pipes.Producer` to provide composable streaming.
+* The streaming video reader from [ffmpeg-light](http://hackage.haskell.org/package/ffmpeg-light) is wrapped in a `Pipes.Producer` to provide composable streaming.
-- In general, effectful operations with progress notifications are producers that yield `ProgressUpdate` values as they perform their work.
+* In general, effectful operations with progress notifications are producers that yield `ProgressUpdate` values as they perform their work.
-- [pipes-safe]() is used for handling resources and processes.
+* [pipes-safe](http://hackage.haskell.org/package/pipes-safe) is used for handling resources and processes.
-- [pipes-parse]() is used in stateful transformations in the video classifier.
+* [pipes-parse](http://hackage.haskell.org/package/pipes-parse) is used in stateful transformations in the video classifier.

-A huge thanks to [Gabriel Gonzales](), the author of Pipes, and the other maintainers for working on these packages!
+A big thanks to [Gabriel Gonzales](https://twitter.com/GabrielG439), the author of Pipes and the related packages!

 ## Others

 To name a few more:

-- I've used [protolude]() with some additions as a prelude.
+- I've used [protolude](http://hackage.haskell.org/package/protolude) as the basis for a custom prelude.
-- The [lens]() library is used for working with nested data structures, positional updates in lists, and monadic transformations.
+- The [lens](http://hackage.haskell.org/package/lens) library is used for working with nested data structures, positional updates in lists, and monadic transformations.
-- [typed-process]() is used where together with pipes-safe, in a situation where I couldn't use the regular [process]() package because of version constraint issues.
+- [typed-process](http://hackage.haskell.org/package/typed-process) is used where together with pipes-safe, in a situation where I couldn't use the regular [process](http://hackage.haskell.org/package/process) package because of version constraint issues.
 The typed-process API turned out to be really nice, so I think it will be used more in the future.

 ## Summary